kellan/laughingmeme/_posts/asides/2004-03-22-stablecopy-last-version-of-a-wiki-page-which-hasnt-changed-for-24-hours.md

 ---
 id: 2163
-title: 'StableCopy: last version of a wiki page which hasn&#8217;t changed for 24 hours.'
+title: 'StableCopy: last version of a wiki page which hasnt changed for 24 hours.'
 date: '2004-03-22T01:49:59+00:00'
 author: Kellan
 layout: post